Common felony charges that get filed in ecstasy cases include:

 5. Are there immigration consequences?

-Yes, doing anything with MDMA is a deportation.
+Yes, any criminal conviction involving ecstasy can lead to deportation.
 In fact, merely admitting to being addicted or dealing drugs makes aliens vulnerable to deportation.5 Consequently, non-citizens facing drug charges should retain a skilled immigration and criminal defense attorney without delay.

 6. Related offenses